 What is with these men?
 Why is it so difficult to tell so many of them apart from psychiatric outpatients?
 The expression in the eyes, equally furtive and blank when not actively hostile; the horrible clothes and ruinous physiques; the unbelievable rudeness, above all: Yes, please, lower your mask in my vicinity, mister—for what good am I to you?
 Of course, the profound self-centeredness of the mentally ill is pitiable and I would be right there, first to sympathize, last to criticize; but if the guy is just somebody’s unemployed husband, then I should be able to raise my voice at him in words to that effect.
 Instead, as so often happens, I couldn’t place him well enough to react and had to push the Wow button.

-As a rule, I stay aware in my neighborhood of the many various Soviet Republic pasts that surround me with terrible memories and historical traumas, Chernobyl among them, far worse than anything in my own experience as a New Englander or a New Yorker (granted, one who started working by the World Trade Center only in 2007).
-As I assume the presence of countless invisible wounds left unhealed and too often untreated, I don’t require the same kind of rational, polite demeanor from the men around here that I would, say, in a convenience store in Boston, where I might get snappish.
+As a rule, I stay aware in my neighborhood of the many various Soviet Republic pasts that surround me with terrible memories and historical traumas, Chernobyl among them, far worse than anything in my own experience as a New Englander or a New Yorker who only started to work by the World Trade Center in 2007.
+When I’m standing in line with them, I assume the presence of countless invisible wounds left unhealed and too often untreated, and don’t require the same kind of rational, polite demeanor from the men around here that I would, say, in a convenience store in Boston, where I might get snappish.

 Is there really such a difference, though?
 In Brooklyn, in Manhattan, in Boston, in any store anywhere, a man like that could be standing with his mask pulled down—I expect they’ve got a global presence, the same maybe-insane sort of men browning out in the same way, from some terminal damage.
 The power supply to their better natures is too fitful for public life or public safety.
 Even if they’re not making midnights on the nearest avenue ring with their raving cries, they belong under care, somewhere they could be taught to do useful things with their hands.
 Instead, they’re outside watching the pandemic go by.